Dolly Allen

 Dolly Allen (9 April 1906 – 25 June 1990) was an English comedian, singer and performer.
-Born Doris Evelyn Baugh at Wordsley Workhouse in the West Midlands, she performed throughout her life and came to wider attention in 1975 at the age of 69 after joining the roster of performers in A Black Country Night Out.
+Born Doris Evelyn Baugh at Wordsley Workhouse in Staffordshire, she performed throughout her life and came to wider attention in 1975 at the age of 69 after joining the roster of performers in A Black Country Night Out.
 Dolly made television and radio appearances and continued to perform in venues around the Black Country, wider UK and abroad.
 She appeared on several comedy albums with the group and had her own solo release in 1978.
 Dolly was recognised for her contributions to entertainment by Dudley Council in 2008 with her own blue plaque.

 Early life

 Dolly Allen was born Doris Evelyn Baugh at Wordsley Workhouse on 9 April 1906.
 Her mother was a brickyard labourer who died ten days after the birth.
 Renamed Dorothy by her adoptive parents William and Elizabeth Parker, Dolly grew up in the nearby town of Halesowen.

 Dolly later said that she loved performing from a young age, and as a child would dance in the street for travelling hurdy-gurdists.
 She would also entertain and sing to her friends, and she said that school staff would sometimes pay her a penny to sing to the other children.
 She later realised instead that she would "like to be funny".

 While working at Hackett Brothers' Nut and Bolt Works in Halesowen, Dolly met Leonard Allen, and in 1926 the pair wed at Stourbridge Register Office.
 The first comedy routine that Dolly performed was in front of Hackett Brothers workers at their 1944 Christmas party.